AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 ### Publisher

-A Publisher is an owner or operator of online content or services where personal data is collected with consent and is available for use by other entities for for digital advertising and audience measurement.
+A Publisher is an owner or operator of online content or services where personal data is collected with consent and is available for use by other entities for digital advertising and audience measurement.

 ## U